Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

 Add the code

-Simply think, to center the window, you need to calculate the location with the screen size and the window size.
+When considering how to center the window, you might initially think that you need to calculate the location using the screen and window sizes.

-However, the NSWindow class has a method to move the window to center of the screen, so you can center the window by simply use this method.
+However, the NSWindow class has a method to move the window to center of the screen, so you can center the window by simply using this method.

 Change the code as follows.